joelouthan/Theologicus/src/creed-apostles/apostles03-Jesus-Christ-only-Son.md

 ### Our Lord

->Deuteronomy 6:4–6 (CSB) “Listen, Israel: The LORD our God, the LORD is one.
+>Deuteronomy 6:4–6 “Listen, Israel: The LORD our God, the LORD is one.
 Love the LORD your God with all your heart, with all your soul, and with all your strength.
 These words that I am giving you today are to be in your heart.

 The Historic Baptist Confession starts the chapter on God with this: The Lord our God.
 From his book, *Baptist Symbolics Volume 2.*, Dr. Renihan starts with this sweetest truth,